 With 7 nights on board the MV Discovery, we got to know our fellow passengers quite well.
 We met Dick and Julie, a lovely couple from Seattle.
 Julie mentioned “while we are here in Alaska, a couple from France is staying in our home in Seattle.”
 I thought “what?” and immediately begged for more information.

 The “I want to try house swapping” idea took root and the home exchange journey began.
 Our first exchange in 2010 was informal.
 We agreed with Julie and Dick in Seattle to do the “same two weeks next year” and off we went to Seattle.
 Our simultaneous reciprocal exchange was successful for all of us.

-I’ve since completed more than 29 exchanges: simultaneous, non-simultaneous, reciprocal, and non-reciprocal.
-I have traveled to and hosted visitors from Washington, Maine, Montana, Connecticut, NYC, Virginia, North Carolina, Georgia, and Florida.
+I’ve since completed more than 41 exchanges: simultaneous, non-simultaneous, reciprocal, and non-reciprocal.
+I have traveled to and hosted visitors from many US states including Washington, Maine, Montana, Connecticut, NYC, Virginia, North Carolina, Georgia, and Florida.
 We’ve exchanged with families and now have new friends in the Netherlands, Italy, Paris, and Denmark.
-We have enjoyed hosting guests from Poland and Iceland.
+We have also enjoyed hosting non-reciprocal guests from Poland and Iceland.

-During the corona virus pandemic, my mom and I explored close-to-home Florida destinations with six in-state exchanges.
+During the corona virus pandemic, my mom and I explored close-to-home Florida destinations with more than a dozen in-state exchanges.
 We have enjoyed driving distance exchanges so much we are always on the lookout.
 Tempt us!

 The People Like Us (PLU) exchange platform launched in 2018.
 One of our fellow exchangers on the other platform looped us in since they knew we would embrace the friendly PLU community.
 I agree.
 People Like Us is the world’s friendliest community of home swappers.
 My PLU listing has privacy settings that enable anyone to view most of the details.
 You can configure the privacy of your listing however it makes sense to you.

 Started in the early 1990s, HomeExchange.com was the first organized home swap service online.
 You may have seen the home exchange between Kate Winslet (UK snowy cottage) and Cameron Diaz (swanky LA pool home) featured in the 2006 romcom film “The Holiday.”